Bayalu Daari

 Bayalu Daari is a 1976 Indian Kannada-language film directed and produced by the Dorai–Bhagavan duo.
 It is based on the novel of the same name by Bharathi Sutha.
 This was the first movie of the director duo without Dr. Rajkumar in the lead.
 The film starred Anant Nag, Kalpana, and K. S. Ashwath.
 It was a musical blockbuster with all the songs composed by Rajan–Nagendra considered evergreen hits.
 Bayalu Daari was the first commercial success for Anant Nag who had earlier done art films and established himself as a leading star in the Kannada cinema with a chocolate hero image.
-This film was one the last big hits of Kalpana.
+This film was one of the last big hits of Kalpana.
 The helicopter scenes formed a major highlight of the movie.

 Production

 Director S. K. Bhagavan of the Dorai–Bhagavan duo had revealed that the movie was initially planned with Rajkumar.
 However, the idea was dropped because the protagonist seduces the girl before marriage which went against the veteran's star image at the time thus making it first film of the director duo without Rajkumar in the lead.
 The song "Elliruve Manava Kaaduva" was the first time a helicopter was used for filming over the Chikkamagaluru hills.